 The commander of NATO’s Allied Land Component, US army lieutenant general John Nicholson, reiterated the importance of maintaining US troop presence, stating unambiguously, “If we get there late, then we may have to fight.”

 The current effort to deter Russia with US presence in Europe is problematic given the number of troops available—an enduring force of two combat brigades can neither be considered an offensive force nor an effective deterrent.
 The roughly 30,000 American troops on the ground in Europe today are all that lieutenant general Ben Hodges (US army commander in Europe) has at his disposal.
 Yet Hodges is faced with the very same task that his forebears faced through the Cold War: deter Russian aggression and expansion.
 US secretary of defense Ashton Carter, recognizing these challenges, has called for a “new playbook” for Russia.
-An attack against one NATO nation is an attack against all.

 The recent deployment of US F-15C model aircraft to Incirlik, Turkey, provide a hedge against continued Russian expansion and a bulwark to their actions in Syria.
 These aircraft are equipped with only air-to-air weaponry, designed to counter assets that ISIS does not possess, but they are fully capable of responding to threats from Russian fighter planes.
 This is one example of a number of prudent measures taken by the Supreme Allied Commander of NATO, general Philip Breedlove, to address Russian attempts to distract from its actions in Ukraine.
 The introduction of Russian tanks into the Rostov region, along their southern border, is another echo of Cold War-era saber rattling.
 Carter responded to this maneuver by rotating two US armored brigades to Eastern and Central Europe.
 Positioning additional mechanized forces in Europe is the only effective method to counter Russian posturing.